conductor-sdk/conductor-javascript/docs/workflow/README.md

 ### Retry a workflow

-Retrys workflow from last failing task if resumeSubworkflowTasks is true will resume tasks in spawned subworkflows
+Retries workflow from last failing task if resumeSubworkflowTasks is true will resume tasks in spawned Subworkflows

 ```typescript
 import {